parallel-codex/parallel-codex/packages/python-package/README.md

 ## Release Checklist

+**Note:** This is the primary package.
+Publishing is fully implemented and working.

 1. Update the `version` field in `pyproject.toml`.
 2. Commit and push the changes.
 3. Tag the commit with `py-vX.Y.Z` (or `vX.Y.Z`) and push the tag to trigger the GitHub Actions publish workflow.
 4. Confirm the new release appears on [PyPI](https://pypi.org/project/parallel-codex/).

+Once the core logic is complete, npm and Homebrew wrappers will be developed to provide alternative installation methods.

 ## CLI Usage (quickstart)